sunnybharne/cloud-landing-zone/Azure/storage-account/readme.md

     - RA GZRS - read only GZRS

 ## Security and Networking
-    - Network connectivity
-        - Public
+    - Networking
-        - From an address space
+        - Firewall and virtual networks
-        - Disable public access
+            - Public, specific IP , Disable
+        - Private endpoint connections
             - Private links
+        - Custom domains
     - Network routing
         - Microsoft network routing (This tries to be on MS backnbone)
         - Internet Routing (This doesnt)